rsz_ip_forwarding_example111

 Note:

-To implement EIGRP authentication, two main components are required: a key chain and an authentication algorithm.
+Two main components are required to implement EIGRP authentication: a key chain and an authentication algorithm.
 The key chain contains one or more keys, each with a unique key ID and a corresponding key string.
 The authentication algorithm, such as MD5 or SHA, generates a message digest based on the key string.

 How does authentication benefit us?

-• By preventing false routing updates from unapproved sources, false routing updates can be prevented.
+- False routing updates from unapproved sources can be prevented.

 A potential hacker could attempt the following things sitting on your network with a laptop: